Barry Cryer: Veteran comedian and writer dies aged 86

 He was also a star of the airwaves and the stage in his own right, including on BBC radio panel shows like Just A Minute and I'm Sorry I Haven't A Clue.

+His son Bob Cryer said the comedian died "peacefully, in good spirits and with his family around him".

+He added: "He leaves behind him a life of fun, joy, love and silliness and we'll all be doing our best to maintain that legacy."

-Leading the tributes on Twitter, broadcaster Gyles Brandreth said Cryer was "just the loveliest guy; funny and generous".
+Leading the tributes on Twitter, broadcaster Gyles Brandreth described Cryer as "just the loveliest guy; funny and generous".

 RIP #BarryCryer.
 Here we are only a few weeks ago.
 Baz was just the loveliest guy: funny & generous.
 He’d worked with everybody & everybody he worked with liked him.
 I shall miss his happy company so much - & his regular phone calls: he gave you a gem of a joke with each one. pic.twitter.com/O8AgZyMYYt— Gyles Brandreth (@GylesB1) January 27, 2022

-Actor and writer Mark Gatiss added: "Barry Cryer was the real deal.
-An incredibly funny man who worked with - and wrote for - the giants of comedy.
+Stephen Fry described him as "one the absolute greats of British comedy", while actor and writer Mark Gatiss added: "Barry Cryer was the real deal.

 Such sad news, one of the absolute greats of British comedy, Barry Cryer, is no more.
 A glorious, gorgeous, hilarious and gifted writer and performer who straddled all the comic traditions.
 Universally beloved … farewell, Baz.— Stephen Fry (@stephenfry) January 27, 2022